Ansinaapk/useless-project-epic_games-/README.md

 ### Team Members
 - Team Lead: [Kenz] - [Government engineering college Idukki]
-- Member 2: [Ansina] - [Government engineering college Idukki]
+- Member 2: [Ansina APK] - [Government engineering college Idukki]

 ### Project Description
 [Our project consists of an interactive page that allows us to play two games.Two not so fun, but boredome releiving games]

 ### The Problem (that doesn't exist)
 [Problem?
-You have too much time on our hands.]
+You have too much time on your hands.]

 ### The Solution (that nobody asked for)
 [Solution?
 Play our stupid games and never get bored. ]